 Youth and Family Programs

 Wednesdays and Fridays in January and February, 11–11:45 a.m.

-Join us for this four-week outdoor adventure among the trees.
-Kids will connect with nature in this sensory-based winter program.
-Each day we will hike, read stories, and make a nature-related craft.
+This four-week outdoor adventure among the trees will connect kids with nature.
+Each day will include hikes, stories and a nature-related craft.
 Adults will receive tips to continue exploration at home.

 Learn about birds and decorate a wooden birdhouse to take home.
-Discover the perfect place for your bird house and explore some winter birds that live here at the Arboretum on a short walk through the woods
+This workshop will also allow time to explore winter birds that live at the Arboretum during a short walk through the woods.

 Adult Classes and Programs